 Steps to creating a vulnerable customer policy

-There are some building blocks in building your policy.
-Understanding what vulnerability is, who it affects, how to deal with it and the consequences when things go wrong.
-Finally, you can audit your existing processes to identify areas in need of improvement.
+There are some building blocks in creating your policy with certain information being essential.
+Understand what vulnerability is, whom it affects, how to deal with it and the consequences when things go wrong.
+Finally, you can audit your existing processes to identify areas needing improvement.

 - Understanding the definition of vulnerability